WPSemantix/timbr_python_SQLAlchemy/README.md

 - Run the following command to install the Python dependencies: `pip install -r requirements.txt`

 ## Sample usage
-- For an example of how to use the Python connector for Tibmr, follow this [Example file](example.py)
+- For an example of how to use the Python connector for Tibmr, follow this [example file](example.py)